 Geothermal Energy vs Heat Pump Technology

-A quick note before we start.
+A quick note about geothermal heating before we start.
 I want to acknowledge that the term “geothermal energy” strictly relates to the utilisation of heat energy originating from within the earth’s molten core.
 True geothermal energy systems work by circulating an appropriate fluid (e.g. water) down a borehole so that it is heated as a result of its proximity to the molten rock (or magma) that finds its way up from the earth’s molten mantle into the crust.
 The heated water can then be pumped to the surface and used to heat houses, offices or for other purposes.

 The earth’s crust varies in thickness from around 10km to 70km.
 The maximum depth of a borehole is usually accepted to be around 15km, which can only be achieved with highly specialised drilling equipment and at great expense.
 It is not possible to drill into the molten core where the temperature is hottest but this is not necessary, or even desirable, in order to make use of geothermal heat because the crust is heated to a sufficiently high temperature at depths achieved in very deep boreholes or in places where the earth’s crust is relatively thin.